nerdpruitt/nickpruitt.com-archive/_posts/2013-01-28-responsive-email.md

     <p>Basically, this all depends on the design, and for the design of this particular email, going to Stacksville is the right thing to do.
 So there.</p>
 </div>

 Turns out the answer is simple.
 You can just use <code class="language-markup"><table align="left"></code>.
-Yes our ancient friend <code class="language-markup">align="left"</code>.
+Yes, our ancient friend <code class="language-markup">align="left"</code>.
 Not since my days of working in a horrible, outdated, inhouse CMS at my first job have I used it.
 This humble bit of history is what makes all the stacking in the responsive email possible.
 When there is room for both elements, they appear side-by-side.
 When there isn't, we make the width of those elements <code class="language-css">100%</code> and let them stack.
 This is surprisingly effective.
 But how are we getting the <code class="language-css">100%</code>, you may ask?
 Why, what a nice segue to my next point.

 ## Media Queries, of course ##

 The next piece of pulling off this responsive email was the obvious inclusion of media queries.
 How is this obvious when most email clients render pages worse than Netscape did while you were still looking at Star Trek fan pages in your mamma's basement over the extra phone line?
 As fate would have it, mobile email clients in general have way better CSS support than their desktop brethren (looking at you Outlook 2007/10/13, you miserable sonsofshamsters!).
-So we use media queries and some well placed classes to make it happen.
+So we can use media queries and some well placed classes to make it happen.

-I set up a main table to be the background and contain everything and then nested tables inside with a class of <code class="launguage-markup">inner</code>.
-Then top it off with a class of <code class="language-css">flex</code> on images that I wanted to resize.
+I set up a main table to be the background and contain everything and then nested tables inside that with a class of <code class="launguage-markup">inner</code>.
+Then I topped it off with a class of <code class="language-css">flex</code> on images that I wanted to resize.
 After that, the bulk of what I needed to start seeing things work and resize was handled with a surprisingly small amount of CSS:

 <div markdown="1" class="language-css">
     @media only screen and (max-width: 480px) {